Booligoosh/codetheweb.blog/_posts/2017-12-07-fullscreen-image-hero.md

 ![The hero section now takes up the whole screen!][hero-sizing]{:.screenshot-white}

 We want our text to be centered both horizontally *and* vertically within our hero section, so it shows up in the middle of the screen.
-The best way to do this is using [flexboxes][flexbox] (I wrote a little bit about perfect centering using flexboxes [here][perfect-centering]).
+The best way to do this is using [flexboxes][flexbox] (I wrote a little bit about perfect centering using flexboxes in the [perfect centering][perfect-centering] section).

 So, let's add some perfect centering to our hero!